|1. General provisions|

 |5.
 Application of due diligence measures|

 5.1.
-The Provider of service shall determine and take due diligence (hereinafter DD) measures using results of conducted risk assessment (see Section 11), and provisions of national risk assessment, published on the web-page of the Ministry of Finance of Cyprus.
+The Provider of service shall determine and take due diligence (hereinafter DD) measures using results of conducted risk assessment (see Section 11), and provisions of national risk assessment, published on the web-page of the FCIS of the Republic of Lithuania.

 5.2.
 The Representatives shall pay special attention to the activities of Clients participating in a Transaction and to circumstances that refer to Money Laundering or Terrorist Financing, including to complex, high-value or unusual Transactions which do not have any reasonable economic purpose.